-Another important question is the role of co-habitation, often seen as an intermediate stage between being single and being married.
+Another important question is the role of co-habitation.
 Column 5 of Table 5 shows results for single (not co-habitating) workers of fertile age.
 We see that rising import competition particularly induces young single women to marry.
 This shows that trade exposure induces the relatively drastic change from single to married family status, and not only the comparatively incremental step from co-habitation to marriage.
-Furthermore, the analysis shows that it is particularly young singles where the difference in the trade exposure-induced marriage behavior of women and men is largest.
+Furthermore, the analysis shows that it is particularly young singles for whom the difference in trade exposure-induced marriage between women and men is largest.